-14 Things You Can Do When You Have a Craving During Recovery
+14 Things You Can Do When You Have Cravings During Recovery

 How many drug cravings do you have a day?
-I’ve known recovering addicts who struggle anywhere from a few times a week to dozens of times a day.
+I’ve known individuals who struggle with cravings during recovery anywhere from a few times a week to dozens of times a day.
 No matter how often you crave your substance of choice, you don’t have to give in.
 Try 14 things that help you stay clean and recover successfully.

 2. Exercise Your Body